One Sentence That Boosts Donor Engagement and Retention for Healthcare Nonprofits

 We make them feel like heroes.

-Replacing the vague “Giraffe OmniBed” with the image of a fragile infant swaddled in a warm, womb-like crib and casting the donor as the hero who made it possible creates an emotional bridge between the gift and the outcome.
+Swapping a “Giraffe OmniBed” for a swaddled newborn in a womb-like crib, and showing how the donor made it possible, builds an instant emotional bridge between the donor's gift and the patient's outcome.
 All in one powerful sentence!

 See how the right image can also engage donors and inspire them to give.